openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_driver_troubleshooting.md

   Device Type                                     GPU
 ```
 ## 1. Make sure that you have GPU on your system
-Some Intel® CPUs might not have integrated GPU, so if you want to run OpenVINO on iGPU, go to https://ark.intel.com/ and make sure that your CPU has it
+Some Intel® CPUs might not have integrated GPU, so if you want to run OpenVINO on iGPU, go to [ark.intel website](https://ark.intel.com/) and make sure that your CPU has it.

 ## 2. Make sure that OpenCL® Runtime is installed
 On Windows OpenCL runtime is a part of the GPU driver, but on linux it should be installed separately.
-For the installation tips please refer to [OpenVINO docs](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html) and [OpenCL Compute Runtime docs](https://github.com/intel/compute-runtime/blob/master/opencl/doc/DISTRIBUTIONS.md).
+For the installation tips please refer to [OpenVINO docs](https://docs.openvino.ai/latest/openvino_docs_install_guides_installing_openvino_linux_header.html) and [OpenCL Compute Runtime docs](https://github.com/intel/compute-runtime/tree/master/opencl/doc).
-To get support of Intel® Iris® Xe MAX Graphics with Linux* please follow [driver installation guide](https://dgpu-docs.intel.com/devices/iris-xe-max-graphics/index.html)
+To get support of Intel® Iris® Xe MAX Graphics with Linux please follow [driver installation guide](https://dgpu-docs.intel.com/devices/iris-xe-max-graphics/index.html)

 ## 3. Make sure that user has all required permissions to work with GPU device